Neil Ruddock

-Neil "Razor" Ruddock (born 9 May 1968) is an English former professional footballer and television personality who is a club director at Enfield.
+Neil "Razor" Ruddock (born 9 May 1968) is an English former professional footballer and television personality who is a club director at Enfield F.C.

 As a player he was a central defender from 1986 to 2003, and was voted the 17th "hardest footballer of all time".
 He made his debut at Millwall, having been associated with the club since the age of 13, and also represented Tottenham Hotspur, Southampton, Liverpool, West Ham United, Crystal Palace, Queens Park Rangers and Swindon Town during a professional career spanning 17 years.
 He was capped once by England, in 1994.

 Ruddock came out of retirement in 2015, aged 46, to play for United Counties League side Wellingborough Whitworth.
 He has since appeared on a variety of television shows including I'm a Celebrity...
 Get Me Out of Here!, Can't Pay?
 We'll Take It Away! and Celebrity MasterChef.

 Club career

 Early career

 Ruddock began his career at Millwall, before signing for Tottenham Hotspur in 1986.
 He broke his leg on his Tottenham debut against Liverpool and made only 11 appearances for Spurs, his only goal coming in a 2–1 defeat to third tier Port Vale in the 1987–88 FA Cup.
 In the summer of 1988 Ruddock rejoined Millwall.